-Northfield regularly issued debt within the past 20 years, and we believe the city will continue to experience strong access to external liquidity as needed.
-Minnesota statutes allow for investments that we consider aggressive, though we do not consider Northfield's investment portfolio--comprising mainly of pooled municipal investments and U.S. agency and Treasury securities--a source of liquidity risk.
+Having a strong record of GO debt issuance within the past 20 years, we believe the city will continue to enjoy strong access to external liquidity if needed.
+Minnesota statutes allow for investments that we consider aggressive, though we do not consider Northfield's investment portfolio--comprising mainly pooled municipal investments and U.S. agency and Treasury securities--a source of liquidity risk.
 The city has no variable-rate debt or direct-purchase exposure, and we expect cash levels to remain stable and overall liquidity to remain very strong.

-Weak debt and contingent liability profile
+Strong debt and contingent liability profile

-In our view, Northfield's debt and contingent liability profile is weak.
-Total governmental fund debt service is 14.0% of total governmental fund expenditures, and net direct debt is 145.6% of total governmental fund revenue.
-Negatively affecting our view of the city's debt profile is its significant medium-term debt plans.
-Approximately 82.4% of the direct debt is scheduled to be repaid within 10 years, which is in our view a positive credit factor.
+In our view, Northfield's debt and contingent liability profile is strong.
+Total governmental fund debt service is 14.0% of total governmental fund expenditures, and net direct debt is 99.5% of total governmental fund revenue.
+Overall net debt is low at 2.7% of market value, and approximately 87.0% of the direct debt is scheduled to be repaid within 10 years, which are, in our view, positive credit factors.